Policyholder vs Insured vs Named Driver: Understanding the Difference

 Listed Driver (Additional Driver)

-A listed driver — sometimes called an additional driver or permissive driver — is a person added to the policy specifically to drive the insured vehicle.
+A listed driver — sometimes called an additional driver or rated driver — is a person added to the policy specifically to drive the insured vehicle.
 This is common for household members like a teenager, a college student at home, or a family member who regularly uses your car.

 Listed drivers: